avidrucker/autofocus-exp/README.md

 # AutoFocus Todo List App Experiment

-Goal: One or more creators make a **todo list app** that follows the todo list algorithm defined here: [Mark Forster AutoFocus Time Management System](http://markforster.squarespace.com/autofocus-system/) for console command line and responsive web.
-They will use micro-tasking methodologies as described by [Yegor256](https://www.youtube.com/user/technoparkcorp/) in his conference talk here: [eXtremely Distributed Software Development, at DevTernity](https://www.youtube.com/watch?v=7EytYc7K5JA)
+Goal: One or more creators make a **todo list app** that follows the todo list steps defined here: [Mark Forster AutoFocus Time Management System](http://markforster.squarespace.com/autofocus-system/) for command line and responsive web.
+The project will use micro-tasking methods described by [Yegor256](https://www.youtube.com/user/technoparkcorp/) in his conference talk ([eXtremely Distributed Software Development, at DevTernity](https://www.youtube.com/watch?v=7EytYc7K5JA)) to keep motivation and focus high.

 ## Looking for Designers (!)